d-carranza/dapponics-mixer/README.md

 **Notes 27**
 Found a serious backend bug.
 The traits fetched are not only the user's traits, but all the traits from all the users. _FIXED._

 Found a bug in the last testing, metadata creates correctly, but the images bugged.
-Image created does not correspond with metadata.
+Image created does not correspond with metadata. _FIXED._